dellaert/19F-4476/proj3.md

 In summary, we will implement a workflow using the SIFTNet from project 2 to extract feature points, then RANSAC will select a random subset of those points, you will call your function from Part 2 to calculate the fundamental matrix $$F$$ for those points, and check how many other points identified by SIFTNet match $$F$$.
 Then you will iterate through this process until you find the subset of points that produces the best fundamental matrix $$F$$ with the most matching points.

+### Report Questions
+*put these answers in your report*

+How many RANSAC iterations would we need to find the fundamental matrix with 99.9% certainty from your Mount Rushmore and Notre Dame SIFTNet results assuming that they had a 90% point correspondence accuracy?

+One might imagine that if we had more than 9 point correspondences, it would be better to use more of them to solve for the fundamental matrix.
+Investigate this by finding the number of RANSAC iterations you would need to run with 18 points.

+If our dataset had a lower point correspondence accuracy, say 70%, what is the minimum number of iterations needed to find the fundamental matrix with 99.9% certainty?

+At the end of this assignment you will be performing RANSAC to find the fundamental matrix for an image pair that you create, and you will want to keep the estimated accuracy of your point correspondences in mind when deciding how many iterations are appropriate.

 ## Testing
 We have provided a set of tests for you to evaluate your implementation.
 We have included tests inside `proj3.ipynb` so you can check your progress as you implement each section.
 When you're done with the entire project, you can call additional tests by running `pytest unit_tests` inside the root directory of the project. _Your grade on the coding portion of the project will be further evaluated with a set of tests not provided to you._